DETAILED ACTION

 Claim 1 recites:

-determining, by a computing system comprising at least one processor, that a plurality of data instances qualify for a designed experiment, wherein the designed experiment:
+determining, by a computing system comprising at least one processor, and in response to

-determining, by the computing system, whether results of executing the particular application variants, in association with the respective sets of data instances, prove the hypothesis.
+generating, by the computing system, results by executing the particular application variants, in the production computing environment, in association with the individual

 Claim 2 recites wherein the multiple application variants comprise different logic variants that are configured to cause the application to process data instances using different logic.